rmosolgo/rmosolgo.github.io/source/_posts/2014-01-18-batman-dot-js-testing-with-karma-and-jasmine.markdown

 - Did you make `run` executable by with `$ chmod +x spec/karma/run`?
 - This is kind of a hacky setup -- it depends on your development server (either `$ rails server` or [Pow](http://pow.cx/)) running.
 Is it?
-- In `unit.coffee`, `files` should list your tests, but it should also list compiled JS assets from your test server.
+- In `unit.coffee`, `files` should list your tests, but it should also list compiled JS assets from your development server, including `http://` and so on.
 Check the paths there in your browser.
 Do they contain everything you expect them to contain?
-You might need to add files to that list _or_ add [sprockets](https://github.com/sstephenson/sprockets) directives to those files so that they include other files.
+You might need to add files to that list _or_ add [sprockets](https://github.com/sstephenson/sprockets) directives to those files so that they `require` other files.